2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 WILL BLUE PAINT COLORS BE POPULAR IN 2026?

-While real blue hues won’t be a popular, soft, subtle blue-gray blends should be pretty solid – from the light to the dark depths.
+While real blue hues won’t be as popular, soft, subtle blue-gray blends should be pretty solid, from light to dark.

-Blue paint colors waver between blue with a green undertone and blue with a purple undertone.
+Blue paint colors range between blue with a green undertone and blue with a purple undertone (also known as a ‘bias’).
 Most favor blue-greens over blue-purples, which should hold true for 2026.
-This said, blues will be secondary to green as far as popularity goes.
+That said, blues (in general) will be secondary to green in terms of popularity.

 Farrow & Ball’s Best Blue Paint Colors